crisfervil/DynamicsNode/readme.md

 The main goal of Dynamics Node is to make you very productive when it comes to automate small tasks in Dynamics CRM.
 Just create a js file, add a few lines and execute it.

-No more .net console applications with all the boilerplate code just for create one record.
+No more .net console applications with all the boilerplate code just to create one record.
 Go productive!

 # How to use it
 Create a new directory to store your scripts and cd into it